 LMS Route: Birmingham New Street to Harborne

-A sand drag was essentially a channel of sand formed by a
+the platform.
+A sand drag was essentially a channel of sand formed by a the

-the running rail on one side and a retaining wall of similar height alongside
+running rail on one side and a retaining wall of a similar height alongside

-and as it only effected the flange of the wheel needed only to be a few inches
+flange of the wheel and therefore only needed to be a few inches wide.
+In the

-wide.
-In the view above the channel is on the inner rail or the platform side
+view seen above the channel is on the inner rail or the platform side of the

-of the track instead of both rails.
-This was presumably because the braking
+track instead of both rails.
+This was because the braking effect on the wheel

-effect on the fixed axles of wagons would force the wagon to hold a better the
+with its fixed axles on the wagon would force the wagon to hold a better the

-line of travel as the wagon went round the curve.
-A sand drag on both or just
+line of travel as it went round the curve.
+A sand drag on both or just the

-the outside track might cause the centre of gravity of a high load to move
+outside track might cause the centre of gravity of a high load to move outwards

 back